Shang Yang — A Great Reformer with A Cruel, Tragic Ending

 Throughout the entire reformative procedure, the King of Qin supported Shang Yang completely.

-However, Shang Yang had displeased most of other aristocrats of Qin.
+However, Shang Yang had displeased most of the other aristocrats of Qin.

 Ritual Bronze Food Container (Gui) Made During By the Duke Jing of Qin (? — 537 BC), with Inscriptions Recording Establishment and Development of the State Qin — National Museum of China